Frederick Marquis, 1st Earl of Woolton: Second World War

-Conservative Party manager
+Conservative Party Chairman

 In July 1945, Churchill lost the 1945 general election, and his government fell.
 The next day, Woolton joined the Conservative Party and was soon appointed party chairman, with the job of improving the party's organisation in the country and revitalising it for future elections.
 Under Woolton, many sweeping reforms were carried out, and when the Conservatives returned to government in 1951, Woolton served in the Cabinet for the next four years.

 Woolton rebuilt the local organisations with an emphasis on membership, money, and a unified national propaganda appeal on critical issues.
 To broaden the base of potential candidates, the national party provided financial aid to candidates and assisted the local organisations in raising local money.
 Woolton also proposed changing the name of the party to the Union Party and later emphasised a rhetoric that characterised opponents as "Socialist" rather than "Labour".
 He was given credit for the Conservative victory in 1951, their first since 1935.

-In May 1950, Woolton, with Churchill's approval, called for a kind of coalition with the Liberal Party based on nine principles he said they agreed upon:
+In May 1950, Woolton, with Churchill's approval, called for a form of coalition with the Liberal Party based on nine principles he said they agreed upon: